Thomazzz3/Synt-Thomas-Music-32/README.md

 ### DAC with DMA
 I've also setup 4 analog inputs to be connected to potentiometers.
 Just like the audio output, but in reverse, the ADC values are automatically transferred to a buffer to be read at any time.
 No double buffer required.
 The same advantages apply as well.

+## Development enviornment
+I use Keil uVision 5 for programing and debugging.
+For getting the code on the STM32 I use an ST-Link V2 dongle.
+When the audio sounds wrong I plug the audio cable in my PC and use Audacity to look at the audio waves.

 # Work In Progress
 ## more to be added